 I swear we had like, one weekend of nice fall weather last year.
-It feels like we went directly from relentless heat and humidity right into a polar vortex and then back into some wishy washy version of fall with roller coaster temperatures and rain!
+It feels like we went directly from relentless heat and humidity right into a polar vortex.
+But then back into some wishy washy version of fall with roller coaster temperatures and rain!
 So much rain!
 When Jinny’s mom Susan booked Jinny’s portraits with her horse, Carboni at Hunters Crossing Farm, we were hoping for nice fall leaves.
-We knew we’d have to go with the flow since the season had been so rainy – what were the chances of getting nice weather AND peak leaves on the same day?
+We knew we’d have to go with the flow since the season had been so rainy.
+What were the chances of getting nice weather AND peak leaves on the same day?
 And we did have to reschedule due to weather a few times – and then we got soooo lucky.
-We had the PERFECT weather for Jinny’s session, nice and cool, and thankfully the leaves held on for another day or two!
+We had the PERFECT weather for Jinny’s session!
+It was nice and cool, and thankfully the leaves held on for another day or two!

 Congratulations on your college plans Jinny – I hope you have an amazing senior year with your best friend Carboni.
 You guys were amazing to work with and I’m so glad we had the chance to enjoy the one nice fall weekend day together.

 Thank you so much to Susan, Jinny, Carboni, and all of my newfound friends at Hunters Crossing Farm!